 If you’re an adult looking to add a little grown up fun to your Walt Disney World vacation, you will find lots of actual nightlife all over the World!

-Disney Springs is open until midnight every night of the week, with several locations providing music, dancing, and plenty of libations.
-The House of Blues features live music every night (check out their schedule to see if any of your favorites are playing!), and Paradiso-37 offers live music, a DJ, and dancing nightly!
+Disney Springs is open until 11PM or 11:30PM every night of the week, with several locations providing music, dancing, and plenty of libations.
+House of Blues features live music often (check out their schedule to see if any of your favorites are playing!), and Paradiso-37 offers live music, a DJ, and dancing often as well!

-The Edison, which opened early 2018, also promises lively adult entertainment when the restaurant turns 21-and-older at 10PM each night.
-With three bars located on two different levels of the restaurant, the Edison is always ready with a drink.
-And entertainment will vary from DJs to live bands to cabaret to aerialists!
+The Edison also promises lively entertainment each night.
+With three bars located on two different levels of the restaurant, The Edison is always ready with a drink.
+And entertainment will vary from DJs to live bands and more!

 The BoardWalk also offers nighttime entertainment, including exciting restaurants and bars as well as Atlantic Dance Hall.
-But our favorite is Jellyrolls, where dueling pianos play into the night; the piano bar is open until early morning!
+But one of our favorites is Jellyrolls, where dueling pianos play into the night!

 9. Get Allergen-Free, Vegan/Vegetarian Food